hadar-sarfati/Netflix_part4/WIKI/Setup_README.md

 ### Running With Docker

-*Note: When running with docker please make sure you don't have a pre-existing build folder.*
+*Note: When running with docker please make sure you don't have a pre-existing build folder inside the RecSystem.*

 Run the following command to build the Docker containers: